anami-codes/anami-codes/README.md

 #### 💙 Stuff I'm working on~
 - Building my portafolio
-- A Harvest Moon/Story of Seasons-like farming sim with hints of cosmic horror
+- A Rune Factory-like farming sim with hints of cosmic horror
 - Storylines for some comics
+- Making a web page!

 <!---
 #### 📚 Stuff I'm learning about~